zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 dtrace: failed to match :tarantool_box::: No probe matches description
 ```

-If you have a modular application You'll try to generate many dtrace objects to link that with application.
-Basically you got static libraries and then linking.
-This is common approach to programming but If you use dtrace in more than one library you need run second time ```dtrace -G``` for getting one dtrace object which include all providers.
+If you have a modular application you'll try to generate many dtrace objects to link that with the application.
+You get static libraries and then link.
+This is a common approach to programming but if you use DTrace in more than one library you need run ```dtrace -G``` to get one dtrace object which include all providers.

-After first time you got a dtrace object with correct information but you would like to get object for all providers in different libs in one object.
-For example I'll explain main trouble with second time generation.
+After the first time you get a dtrace object with correct information but you would like to get object for all providers in different libs in one object.
+I'll explain the main issue with second generation with an example.

-This is example actually with one library.
-You are able to do that in command line for getting incorrect object because you did correct object before with information about one:
+This is an example with one library.
+You are able to do this on the command line for getting incorrect object because you did correct object before with information about one: ***

 ``` sh
 %> dtrace -G -s ../../include/dtrace.d ../CMakeFiles/cjson.dir/third_party/lua-cjson/lua_cjson.c.o -o cjson_dtrace_second.o